DFFlanders/cloud-app-labs/cloud-application-engineer.md

  - [ ] Service Defined Networking and/or Network
  - [ ] Certification (and or demonstrable skills) in hypervisors, i.e. Xen, KVM, etc.
  - [ ] Certiciation (and or demonstrable skills) in Vitual Machines
- - [ ]
+ - [ ] Continous Integration...

  - Good understanding of server architecture and platforms features (compute, storage, and network)
-* Familiarity with server BIOS and Firmware
+ - Familiarity with server BIOS and Firmware
-* Experience with network and topologies, managed runtime services
+ - Experience with network and topologies, managed runtime services
-* Familiarity with databases (both relational and NoSQL), data analytics tools, and machine learning implementations.
+ - Familiarity with system power management and power measurement techniques.

+Applicaiton Engineering (combining the skills of above and below to achieve operational efficiencies and demosntrable user productivity):

+ - [ ] Data analysis
-* Demonstrated competency and enthusiasm for application performance, characterization, and optimization, including the ability to design and execute performance characterization experiments.
+ - Demonstrated competency and enthusiasm for application performance, characterization, and optimization, including the ability to design and execute performance characterization experiments.

+Application Development, Usability Expertise, Behaviourial / Unit Testing:

+ - Familiarity with databases (both relational and NoSQL), data analytics tools, and machine learning implementations.
-* Familiarity with a Linux internals and software development environment, including strong debugging skills.
+ - Familiarity with a Linux internals and software development environment, including strong debugging skills.
-* Familiarity with system power management and power measurement techniques.
-* Enthusiasm for interacting with and publishing using Social Networking tools (blogs, wikis, online communities, etc.)
+ - Enthusiasm for interacting with and publishing using Social Networking tools (blogs, wikis, online communities, etc.)

-Bachelor's (undergraduate)degree, Master's (graduate)degree, or Ph.D. (post-graduate) degree in engineering discipline or equivalent experience (Computer Science or Computer Engineering or Electrical/Computer Engineering).
-Minimum 8 or more years of related work experience, including at least 2 years of networking or network application software development experience'

  ## AppEng skills/capabilities: